Microzeit – Books for Digital People since 2016

 No journey without return

-I began with LCD games and Table Tops with the flair of miniature arcades.
+Do you remember LCD games and Table Tops with the flair of miniature arcades?
 Atari 2600 (VCS) and Philips G7000 (Magnavox Odyssey II) were to follow.
 A European computer journey like mine continued with the C64 (1984) and Atari ST (1987).
-It cumulated amidst friends from the demoscene, coders, gamers, musicians and swapping partners on ViC-20, C16, Amstrad CPC, and Amiga as well as Super Nintendo and Sega Megadrive (Genesis).
-Then Sony Playstation vs. Microsoft XBOX.
-Ultimately, the modern consoles and the IBM PCs reignited my gaming world of the past.
+It cumulated amidst friends from the demoscene, coders, gamers, musicians and swapping partners on VIC-20, C16, Amstrad CPC, and Amiga as well as Super Nintendo and Sega Megadrive (Genesis).
+Sony Playstation vs. Microsoft XBOX were the next.
+Ultimately, it was mainly Windows PCs and, for a short time, the Nintendo Wii which were able to revive the gaming world of my past.